Special Educational Needs and Disability

 1:1 intervention

 The support given to your child will be catered to their individual needs.
 The class teacher will share these targets with you and discuss what support will be put into place.
-They will also share these targets with your child.
+They will also share these targets with your child if appropriate.

 What is the Graduated Response?